sodadata/docs/soda/integrate-alation.md

 ---
 layout: default
 title: Integrate Soda Cloud with Alation
-parent: Soda Cloud
+parent: Integrate
+redirect_from: /soda-cloud/integrate-alation.html
 ---

 # Integrate Soda Cloud with Alation

-Integrate Soda with your Alation catalog to access details about the quality of your data.
+Integrate Soda with Alation to access details about the quality of your data from within your data catalog.

 * Run data quality checks using Soda and visualize quality metrics and rules within the context of a data source, dataset, or column in Alation.
 * Use Soda Cloud to flag poor-quality data in lineage diagrams and during live querying.